-Martin Luther, and the Lutheran tradition he established, triggered the Protestant Reformation in 16th century Europe when he challenged many of the teachings of the Catholic church.
-Among the deep, fundamental shifts in Christian doctrine that Luther advocated was a controversial position on the issue of clerical marriage.
+Martin Luther, and the Lutheran tradition he established, triggered the Protestant Reformation in 16th-century Europe when he challenged many of the Catholic church’s teachings.
+Among the profound, fundamental shifts in Christian doctrine that Luther advocated was a controversial position on the issue of clerical marriage.

-These views were an affront to the Catholic Church and prevailing sentiment throughout Europe leading up to the Reformation.
+These views were an affront to the Catholic Church and prevailing sentiment throughout Europe, leading to the Reformation.
 Keep reading to learn more.

 The Lutheran View of Marriage and Clergy

 In the period leading up to the Reformation, the institution of marriage had lost favor with religious leaders and the general populace.